Snowy owl: Status

-This species presence and numbers is dependent on amount of food available.
-In "lemming years", snowy owls can appear to be quite abundant in habitat.
+The presence and numbers of this species depend on the amount of food available.
+In high lemming years, snowy owls can appear to be quite abundant in habitat.
 Numbers of snowy owls are difficult to estimate even within studies that take place over decades due to the nomadic nature of adults.
 The population of Scandinavia has long been perceived as very small and ephemeral with Finland holding 0–100 pairs; Norway holding 1–20 pairs and Sweden holding 1–50 pairs.

+However, in Sweden as of November 2025, the Swedish Species Information Centre proposed classifying the snowy owl as "extinct" in Sweden in preliminary assessments for its 2025 Red List, after no nesting has been observed since 2015.
+Birdlife reached the same consensus as no nesting has been observed.
 A low breeding population within European Russia has been estimated to hold 1,300–4,500 pairs and Greenland to have 500–1,000 pairs.
+In Europe, the owl is actually classed as ‘Least Concern’ - but this assessment hasn’t been updated since 18 December 2020.

-Other than northern part of the American continent, a majority of the snowy owl's breeding range is in northern Russia, but overall estimates are not known.
-An exact count of 4,871 individuals were seen on surveys between the Indigirka and Kolyma rivers.
+Aside from northern North America, a large part of the snowy owl's breeding range lies in northern Russia, but overall estimates are not known.
+An exact count of 4,871 individuals was seen on surveys between the Indigirka and Kolyma rivers.
 The numbers estimated by Partners in Flight and other authors by the 2000s was that North America held about 72,500 snowy owls, about 30% of which were juveniles.